 Study: extreme weather becoming predictor of negative mental health outcomes

-As modern people, it can be easy to forget the role external environment plays in our well-being.
+As modern people, it can be easy to forget the role our external environment plays in our well-being.
 Yet as the winter solstice approaches, millions will experience symptoms of Seasonal Affective Disorder, a condition triggered by fluctuations in light and temperature.
 The “gloomy rainy day” is, naturally, a cliché based in reality.
-Now, research suggests that in addition to the cyclical malaise brought on by seasons, climate change threatens to further destabilize mental health.
+Now, research suggests that climate change is further destabilizing our mental health.

 A study published this month in the Proceedings of the National Academy of Sciences of the United States of America (PNAS) sought to determine what correlation, if any, exists between extreme weather and increased mental health burdens.
 A team of scientists from MIT and Harvard examined the frequency of negative mental health experiences among respondents for a given time period, then looked at corresponding meteorological data to see how extreme weather patterns coincided with psychological duress.